wp-plugins/wpsso/readme.txt

 Tested Up To: 3.8.2
 Stable Tag: 2.4.4

-Improve the appearance, ranking, and social engagement of your social shares on Facebook, Twitter, Pinterest, Google+, LinkedIn, etc.
+Improve the Appearance, Ranking, and Social Engagement of your social shares on Facebook, Twitter, Pinterest, Google+, LinkedIn, etc.

 == Description ==